neondatabase/website/content/docs/community/contribution-guide.md

 ### How to add a single page to doc sidebar

-To add a single page <https://example.com/changelog> to the docs sidebar, add the `title` with a slug, without an `items` entry.
+To add a single page to the docs sidebar, add the `title` with a slug, without an `items` entry.
+For example:

 ```diff yaml
 +- title: Release notes